morinim/vita/contributors/CLA.md

 Please take a moment to read and accept this agreement, which lets other contributors and users know the terms of your contribution.

 ----
+I hereby agree to the terms of the following Contributors License Agreement.

+I furthermore declare that I am authorized and able to make this agreement and sign this declaration.

+Signed,

 ```
 FULL NAME:       _____________________________________
 GITHUB USER ID:  _____________________________________